spectrocloud/librarium/docs/docs-content/integrations/portworx_operator.md

 ### Etcd

-Portworx Enterprise supports multiple Etcd scenarios.
+Portworx Enterprise supports multiple etcd scenarios.
 Portworx will default to an internal internal key-value store (KVDB).

 #### Kvdb and Etcd Presets

-The following pack presets are available for configuring Etcd.
+The following pack presets are available for configuring etcd.

 The pack defaults to the **Use Internal Kvdb** option.
-You can change to a different preset if you need to connect to an external Etcd server.
+You can change to a different preset if you need to connect to an external etcd server.

 <Tabs queryString="keyvalue">
 <TabItem label="Use Internal Kvdb" value="Use Internal Kvdb">